borntofrappe/the-nature-of-code/README.md

   particles[i].body:destroy()
   ```

-  Without this line the window doesn't show the bodies, but their position, movement and collision is still computed by Box2D.
+  Without this line the window doesn"t show the bodies, but their position, movement and collision is still computed by Box2D.
+It is here essential to math the data structure evaluated by Love2D with the world simulated by Box2D.

 #### Fixed

-A previous section introduced how bodies have different.
-By default an object is static, but it's possible to modify this value already in the declaration of the body.
+A previous section introduced how bodies have different types.
+By default an object is static, but it"s possible to modify this value already in the declaration of the body.
 This is what the previous demo achieved in `love.physics.newBody()`.

 ```lua
 love.physics.newBody(world, x, y, "dynamic")
 ```

-Shortly, a body can be _static_, fixed in the world and not subject to its forces, _dynamic_, reacting to the world's gravity, forces, and collisions, _kinematic_, not subject to forces, but manually moved through its velocity.
+Shortly, a body can be _static_, fixed in the world and not subject to its forces, _dynamic_, reacting to the world"s gravity, forces, and collisions, _kinematic_, not subject to forces, but manually moved through its velocity.
 Consider for instance a platform (fixed), a ball (dynamic) or a character directly controlled by the player (kinematic).

 _Please note:_